-No hyperbole: our Ax-Series has revolutionised continuous inkjet printing.
+No hyperbole: Domino's Ax-Series has revolutionized continuous inkjet printing.
 It’s incredibly fast and highly flexible, with supreme droplet accuracy that makes it easy to apply high-quality text, graphics and QR codes onto the majority of commonly used carton materials – with automatic adjustment of ink viscosity for amazing print quality, even at high production speeds.

 Thermal inkjet printing

 Our Thermal Inkjet (TIJ) range offers an alternative solution to tackle the challenges of coding onto cartons.
 Our Gx-Series are versatile, easy to integrate and easy to operate, with only simple ink cartridge replacement required.
 The fact that Tij printers have the option of multiple printheads means you can print many lines of code at speeds of up to 300m/min - with dry times of less than half a second.
 Whether it’s TrueType, alphanumeric text, batch codes, barcodes or 2D data matrices, our TIJ range provides high-contrast, scratch-resistant codes with a lifespan that exceeds the two-year industry standard.

 >> Take a look at our thermal inkjet range

 Promising speed, legibility and durability, laser coding is a common favourite in the pharmaceutical sector.
 In addition, our laser range also delivers lower long-term running costs and environmentally-friendly operation.
 With no inks or solvents and automatic temperature cooling, it has the potential to make your operations more eco-friendly.
 Our laser range can also deliver both human-readable and 2D matrix coding at high speeds.

 >> Take a look at our laser range